 Available only for JPEG and JPEG 2000 formats.
 JPEG and JPEG 2000 compression methods are typically lossy, a process that permanently removes some pixel data.
 You can apply lossy JPEG or JPEG 2000 compression to color images at various levels (Minimum, Low, Medium, High, Maximum).
 For JPEG 2000 compression, you can also specify lossless so that no pixel data is removed.
 Compression for monochrome images is lossless, except for JBIG2 compression, which provides both Lossy and Lossless modes of compression.

-Tile Size
+Tile size

 Available only for JPEG 2000 format.
 Divides the image being compressed into tiles of the given size.
-(If the image height or width is not an even multiple of the tile size, partial tiles are used on the edges.)
+(If the image height or width isn't an even multiple of the tile size, partial tiles are used on the edges.)
 Image data for each tile is individually compressed and can be individually decompressed.
 The default value of 256 is recommended.

 When selected, if the image setting will cause an increase in file size, the optimization for that image is skipped.